'Potentially catastrophic' Hurricane Michael strengthens to Category 2, targets Florida

-Hard-charging Hurricane Michael, which has blossomed from a seemingly minor tropical storm off Mexico’s Yucatan Peninsula into a mighty threat Florida and beyond, gained Category 2 status Tuesday and could strengthen to Category 3 before day's end.
+Gov. Rick Scott said that the state could begin feeling Michael's impact late Tuesday.

+"Michael is forecast to be the most destructive storm to hit the Florida Panhandle in decades," Scott said from the state's Emergency Operations Center in Tallahassee.
+"It's going to be historic, a massive storm that could bring devastation."

-The National Hurricane Center, citing Michael’s dangerous trifecta of storm surge, flash flooding and winds, described the seventh hurricane of the Atlantic season as “life-threatening,” and the Florida Division of Emergency Management warned on Twitter of the storm’s “rapid intensification” ahead of landfall.
-As of 8 a.m.
-EDT, Michael was moving north-northwest at 12 mph and positioned about 365 miles south of Apalachicola, Florida, with maximum sustained winds of 100 mph.
+As of 11 a.m.
+EDT, Michael was moving north at 12 mph and positioned about 335 miles south of Apalachicola, Florida, with maximum sustained winds of 110 mph.

-The National Hurricane Center said the storm was moving north-northwestward through the southern Gulf of Mexico, and that storm surge and hurricane warnings were in effect for the northeastern Gulf coast.

-It’s a big storm,” Florida Gov. Rick Scott said Monday night during a press conference at the Escambia County Emergency Operations Center near Pensacola.
-“It’s a massive storm.
-We haven’t seen anything like this in the Panhandle in decades.”
+Scott declared a state of emergency for 35 counties and said he was seeking a federal disaster declaration from President Donald Trump, who promised full support for Florida's efforts.
+Evacuations already had been ordered in parts of 10 counties.

+More than 10,000 people were ordered out of Panama City Beach alone, effective at 6 a.m.
+Tuesday.

+FEMA administrator Brock Long said the agency was prepared for the storm in all the states likely to feel Michael's impact.

+The hurricane center, citing Michael’s dangerous trifecta of storm surge, flash flooding and winds, described the seventh hurricane of the Atlantic season as “life-threatening.”

-The National Weather Service in Tallahassee called Michael “a potentially catastrophic storm” and added, “Preparations should be completed no later than Tuesday morning.”
+The National Weather Service in Tallahassee called Michael “a potentially catastrophic storm" for the capital city.

-The hurricane center is already warning of storm surge up to 12 feet in some areas, plus heavy rainfall through Florida’s Panhandle and into Alabama, Georgia and South Carolina, and “tropical storm”-force winds.
+"Folks are ready from the government side, but we need citizens to also be ready," said Mayor Andrew Gillum, who is the Democratic candidate for governor in next month's election.
+"They are their best first responders."

 A hurricane warning was in effect for the Alabama-Florida border to the Suwannee River, with a hurricane watch in place from the Alabama-Florida border to the Mississippi-Alabama border.